RaghavParashar1/truth_of_life/README.md

 # Things I learnt from the peoject
 How to disable one toggle button when another one is enable How to add offline Page in a website and you can check the offline page by disabling the network once the website gets loaded.

-# Future work
-Add music in this website just to increasing the experience of website
+How to add music in this website.